-- to conceptualize and implement social protection floors as a means to build socially just societies that provide all people the opportunity to live in dignity. - to combine social protection with decent work policies and foster pro-employment environments. - to do so in accordance with international human rights, and to apply the human rights principles of equality and non-discrimination, participation, transparency, and accountability. - to put people at the center of policymaking. - to seek maximum participation in dialogues to identify specific needs and avoid the exclusion of any group. - to aim policies at reducing inequalities and power asymmetries across sectors of society. - to enshrine social protection into national law. - to develop concrete and feasible financing plans that include social protection in national budgets: - to acknowledge social protection as a beneficial investment for sustainable development and as an opportunity to break the cycle of poverty. - to consider the cost of inaction when evaluating fiscal capacity for social protection floors. - to allocate a percentage of Official Development Assistance for social protection globally. - to consider the different dynamics of poverty and to adapt policies targeted at poverty prevention. - to foster inclusive dialogue with citizens, civil society, and activists. - to coordinate with UN agencies regarding the implementation of these objectives and to enhance the knowledge sharing processes on a global level. - to build present and future strategies on past achievements and lessons learned. - to gradually extended social protection floors, both in quantitative terms (number of people covered; benefit levels) as well as in qualitative terms (range of services).
+- to put forth a resolution at the Commission for Social Development focusing on social protection, including floors, as a necessary step towards the universal eradication of poverty. - to conceptualize and implement social protection floors as a means to build socially just societies that provide all people the opportunity to live in dignity. - to combine social protection with decent work policies and foster pro-employment environments. - to do so in accordance with international human rights, and to apply the human rights principles of equality and non-discrimination, participation, transparency, and accountability. - to put people at the center of policymaking. - to seek maximum participation in dialogues to identify specific needs and avoid the exclusion of any group. - to aim policies at reducing inequalities and power asymmetries across sectors of society. - to enshrine social protection into national law. - to develop concrete and feasible financing plans that include social protection in national budgets: - to acknowledge social protection as a beneficial investment for sustainable development and as an opportunity to break the cycle of poverty. - \circ $\,$ to consider the cost of inaction when evaluating fiscal capacity for social protection floors. - to allocate a percentage of Official Development Assistance for social protection globally. - to consider the different dynamics of poverty and to adapt policies targeted at poverty prevention. - to foster inclusive dialogue with citizens, civil society, and activists. - to coordinate with UN agencies regarding the implementation of these objectives and to enhance the knowledge sharing processes on a global level. - o to build present and future strategies on past achievements and lessons learned. - to gradually extended social protection floors, both in quantitative terms (number of people covered; benefit levels) as well as in qualitative terms (range of services).